 Veracity – Truthfulness

-Dentists must respect the position of trust between patient-dentist relationship s, being truthful in communications and ensuring intellectual integrity.
+Dentists must respect the position of trust between patient-dentist relationships, be truthful in communications and ensure intellectual integrity.

 Post-Graduate Dental Specialties

-After 6-years of studying dentistry and graduating as a dentist, you must go through 2 years of dental foundation training (DF1 &2) then specialise.
-There are 13 specialities according to the General Dental Council (GDC):
+After 6-years of studying dentistry and graduating as a dentist, you must go through 2 years of dental foundation training (DF1 &2) and then specialise.
+There are 13 specialities, according to the General Dental Council (GDC):

 - Special Care Dentistry;